-- 1. On the one hand, the "thinning out" approach allows for a very significant boost in the performance of the MILP solver, as we were able to solve to proven optimality 7 previously unsolved benchmark instances for UFL, and to improve the best-known heuristic value for 22 additional instances.
-These instances were out of reach for any state-of-the-art MILP solver, as the underlying models would involve tens of millions of variables and constraints. - 2.
-On the other hand, speedups of 4 orders of magnitude or more are reported for qUFL with respect to previous solution methods-to our surprise, qUFL turned out to be much easier than its linear counterpart when our approach is properly implemented.
+- 1. On the one hand, the "thinning out" approach allows for a very significant boost in the performance of the MILP solver.
+A comprehensive UFLLIB library contains practically all benchmark instances considered in the vast UFL literature; see Hoefer [25].
+With our new approach we were able to solve to proven optimality 7 previously unsolved benchmark instances for UFL-these instances were out of reach for any state-of-the-art MILP solver, as the underlying models would involve tens of millions of variables and constraints.
+Moreover, we improved the best-known heuristic value for 22 additional instances. - 2.
+On the other hand, we report speedups of 4 orders of magnitude or more for qUFL with respect to previous solution methods.
+Solved instances correspond to convex MINLP's with up to 40 million variables and 20 million second-order cone constraints.
+To our surprise, qUFL turned out to be much easier than its linear counterpart when our approach is properly implemented.

 The paper is organized as follows.
-The classical UFL models are reported in Section 1 for both the linear and separable quadratic cost cases.
-Nonlinear Benders cuts for convex optimization are reviewed in Section 2.
-Section 3 outlines our overall solution scheme, with a discussion of actual implementation issues that played a fundamental role for the effectiveness of our final solution algorithm.
-Computational results for UFL with both linear and separable quadratic allocation costs are given in Section 4, while concluding remarks and possible future works are finally addressed in Section 5.
+The classical UFL models are reported in Section 2 for both the linear and separable quadratic cost cases.
+Nonlinear Benders cuts for convex optimization are reviewed in Section 3.
+Section 4 outlines our overall solution scheme, with a discussion of actual implementation issues that played a fundamental role for the effectiveness of our final solution algorithm.
+Computational results for UFL with both linear and separable quadratic allocation costs are given in Section 5, while concluding remarks and possible future works are finally addressed in Section 6.

-1 MIP models
+2 MIP models